What is laryngitis?

 - inhale steam to help a blocked nose

-If your symptoms haven't improved after two weeks, see your doctor.
+If your symptoms haven't improved after 2 weeks, see your doctor as you may need medicine.